DanielSnor/Zpravobot.news/DOCS/settings.md

 ### COMMERCIAL_SENTENCE - string
 In case some of the original posts are commercial, you can use this option to eliminate them.
-Insert Commercial notification (i.e. "Advertisement:") and in case that post contents text Advertisement:, post proceeding will be skipped.
+Insert Commercial notification (i.e. "Advertisement:"), and if that post begins with text Advertisement:, the proceeding will be skipped.

 Example:
 ```